-Study Programmes are numbered to indicate the Question from which they are derived if any, the number being completed by a capital letter which is used to distinguish several Study Programmes which derive from the same Question.
-For example:
+Study Programmes are numbered to indicate the Question from which they are derived if , any, the number being completed by a capital letter which is used to distinguish several Study Programmes which derive from the same Question.
+The part of the Study Programme number which indicates the Question from which it is derived makes no mention of any possible revision of that Question, but refers to the current text of the Question as printed in this Volume.

+Examples:

-- Study Programme 1A/10, which would indicate that the current text is the original version of the text of the first Study Programme deriving from Question 1/10; - Study Programme 1C/10, which would indicate that the current text is the original version of the text of the third Study Programme deriving from Question 1/10; - Study Programme 1A-1/10 would indicate that the current text has been once modified from the original, and that it is the first Study Programme of those deriving from Question 1/10; - Study Programme 3-1A/10 would indicate that the current text is the original and that this Study Programme is the first deriving from Question 3-1/10, which has itself been once modified from the original; - Study Programme 3-1B-1/10 would indicate that the current text has been once modified from the original, and that this Study Programme is the second of the group deriving from Question 3-1/10, which has itself been once modified from the original.
+- Study Programme 1A/10, which would indicate that the current text is the original version of the text of the first Study Programme deriving from Question 1/10; - Study Programme 1C/10, which would indicate that the current text is the original version of the text of the third Study Programme deriving from Question 1/10; - -- Study Programme 1A-1/10 would indicate that the current text has been once modified from the original, and that it is the first Study Programme of those deriving from Question 1/10.